A wonderfully fresh and flavourful butter that is perfect for topping just about anything.

 Which is all rather elegant isn't it!!!
 My method isn't quite as elegant 😉 as I use the food processor!
 But it does take the hard work out of it and makes the whole process pretty fast!

-This is the butter that I used on the photos for my post on how to cook the perfect steak.
-(Just in time to spoil Dad on Father's day!)
+This is the butter that I used on the photos for my post on Brasserie style steak.
 Look at it melting deliciously into the meat!

 If you love flavoured butters or want an alternative to this butter, why not check out my compound butter recipe collection.
 There is butter galore over on that page!